 The Future on an Historic Site

 In 1984, when the company Schweizerische Wagons- und Aufzügefabrik AG in Schlieren closed down, more than 700 jobs were wiped out in a single stroke.
-Today, the life science companies and organizations based in the Bio-Technopark employ one-and-a-half times as many people, including highly-qualified researchers from all over the world.
+Today, the life science companies and organizations based in the Bio-Technopark employ more than twice as many people, including highly-qualified researchers from all over the world.

 On 8 August 1985, a building implosion that was then one of the largest in Switzerland created space for something new.
 It was the symbolic beginning of a success story that has already lasted for more than 30 years.
 Leo Krummenacher played a major role in this story: as early as 1984, he bought a large part of the site, before rapidly beginning to renovate and redesign the 55,000 square meters for new uses.
 In order to devote all of his efforts to this new and exciting task, soon after purchasing the Wagi site, the former owner of several industrial construction companies sold them and founded the company Gewerbe- und Handelszentrum Schlieren AG, which is now managed by his nephews.